 The Coalition for the Homeless provides transitional and permanent housing, employment placement assistance, substance abuse counseling and supportive social services to individuals and families who are homeless or vulnerable.
 During the pandemic, we need your help now more than ever before.

 More people need the services provided by the Coalition than ever before.
 This is especially true for families with children.
 Some people have mental health challenges, issues with substance abuse, unemployed or under employed, or cannot affordable the high cost of housing in the DC area.

 The Coalition’s mission is to help transition homeless and at risk individuals and families to self-sufficiency through housing programs and supportive services.
 This includes helping people to secure permanent housing and employment.

 The Coalition provides an array of services that include temporary transitional housing to help people to stabilize their lives, permanent housing, substance abuse substance counseling, case management to help people to secure benefits such as food stamps, public assistance and veteran’s benefits, employment and housing placement assistance.

 People need different kinds of support to help them address the issues that caused them to become homeless.
-In most case, people have multiple challenges that may include job loss, health issues, domestic violence or substance abuse.
+In most cases, people have multiple challenges that may include job loss, health issues, domestic violence or substance abuse.
 Case plans are developed for each individual or family, which are designed to address their specific needs so they can rebuild their lives and move out of shelter.